xinghaochen/Pose-REN/README.md

 ./build/src/PoseREN  nyu/msra/icvl/hands17
 ```

 Notes: This C++ demo is not fully developed and you may have to deal with some dependency problems to make it works.
-It servers as a preliminary project to demonstrate how to use Pose-REN in C++.
+It serves as a preliminary project to demonstrate how to use Pose-REN in C++.

 ### License
 Our code and pre-trained models are available for non-commercial research purposes only.